Godalming: Utilities

 Godalming has a claim to be the first town in the world to have a combined public and private electricity supply.
 The price of gas had risen during the 1870s and the borough sought an alternative method of providing street lighting.
 In 1881, the London firm of Calder and Barrett installed a generator driven by two Poncelet waterwheels at Westbrook Mill.
 The electricity was used to power three 250 V arc lights at the mill and overhead cables were run above Mill Street to the town centre, where a further four arc lights were installed.
 A second, 40 V circuit supplied 34 incandescent lamps (of which seven were at the mill and the remainder were in the town centre).
 The scheme met with mixed success and there were criticisms that the lights in the town centre were too dim, while those at the mill were too bright.
-By the end of 1881, the generator had been moved to the rear of the White Hart pub, where it was driven by a steam engine and in April of the following year, Siemens took over the operation.
+By the end of 1881, the generator had been moved to the rear of the White Hart pub, where it was driven by a steam engine and, in April 1882, Siemens took over the operation.
 The electricity supply continued until 1884, when Siemens refused to bid for the renewal of its contract and the town reverted to gas lighting.

 The second power station in Godalming was opened in Borough Road in 1902.
 By the end of the following year, two 90 kW and one 200 kW steam-powered generators had been installed, which were replaced in 1928 by a 200 kW diesel-driven generator.
 Under the Electricity (Supply) Act 1926, Godalming was connected to the National Grid, initially to a 33 kV supply ring, which linked the town to Guildford, Hindhead, Woking and Aldershot.
 In 1932, the ring was connected to the Wimbledon-Woking main via a 132 kV substation at West Byfleet.
 By the time of its closure in 1949, the Borough Road power station had an installed capacity of 600 kW.